AriFordsham/GHCWiki/records/overloaded-record-fields/overloaded-labels.md

 User code can never (usefully) call `fromLabel` (or `ip`) directly, because without explicit type application there is no way to fix `x`.

+## Implementation

+The implementation is fairly straightforward and close to (but simpler than) the existing `ImplicitParameters` extension.
+The key points:

+- We extend the lexer to treat `#x` as a single lexeme (only when `OverloadedLabels` is enabled) and parse it into a new constructor `HsOverLabel "x"` of `HsSyn`.

+- A new module `GHC.OverloadedLabels` defines the `IsLabel` class

+- When the typechecker sees `HsOverLabel "x"`, it emits a new wanted constraint `IsLabel "x" alpha`, just like `HsIPVar`.

+The only complicated part is that the lexer currently treats `#` specially if it is the first symbol on a line, because of `#!` shell script markers and `#line` pragmas, so some more substantial lexer tweaks are needed.